system-er/windowsprocesstrainer/README.md

 # windowsprocesstrainer

 a simple minimalist trainer for values of addresses of a process.
-you can use it for example for cheat in games (tested with Total War: Warhammer 3)
+you can use it for example for cheat in games
 release: windows 10, 64bit, release

 screenshot: